What Is Claustrophobia – Symptoms, Causes, Treatment

 These medications are typically used to treat depression but can also be helpful for anxiety disorders.
 Medications in this class include paroxetine and escitalopram.

-Professional treatment is often necessary for overcoming claustrophobia, but there are also self-help strategies that can be useful when learning how to deal with symptoms.
+While appropriate treatment can help you heal the phobia, there are also ways to cope and self-help strategies that can be useful when learning how to deal with symptoms.

 FAQs